mainmatter/svelte-workshop/3-routing.iapresenter/text.md

 - +page.server.js only runs in the server,
 - +page.js runs both in the server and on the client,
 - you can have environment secrets in the +page.server.js but not in the +page.js
-- square brackets denotes a dynamic parameter which is available in the +page.server.js and +page.js files
+- square brackets denotes a dynamic parameter which is available in the +page.server.js and +page.js params attribute
 - components can also live next to the route they are used on, or can live in `$lib/components` (or your own version)
 - behind the scenes we will add the `artists` route and some other minor components